sourabhGavade/nagpur-marina/Readme.md

 ## Test locally without a Raspberry Pi

-From the repo root, start the server, mock hardware, TV, and tablet together:
+From the repo root, start the server, mock hardware (both Pis), TV, and tablet
+together:

 ```powershell
 bun run dev:with-mock
 ```

-Or start only the three apps (use a real Pi, or start mock hardware separately):
+Or start only the three apps (use real Pis, or start mock hardware separately):

 ```powershell
 bun run dev